 Most of us have embraced online shopping as part of our lifestyle.
 It offers a lot of comfort and convenience.
 Everything is available at a single click and it saves a lot of time, which you otherwise have to spend roaming on the streets or going to shopping malls.
 The delivery of the product is done at your doorstep.
 You feel delighted as your shopping experience is hassle-free.

 But ever since the trend of online shopping has emerged, safety and security are major concerns.
 Online shopping goes much beyond browsing the lowest costing product and getting discounts.
 From clicking on the product to adding it to the cart and billing, you must access the secure connection (HTTPS) to ensure the security of the transaction, but the safety isn’t guaranteed always, especially with high risk businesses.
+Read on to get more info on how to secure your access to the Internet.

 Recently cybercrime has reached to such an extent that each year the loss in terms of internet resources and money is increasing.
 According to Juniper’s research, the amount in 2019 has crossed $2 trillion.
 Of course, customers can be more careful while using credit cards and other payment methods.
 But what troubles online customers more is the security threat which is rising at a rapid rate.